crpietschmann/portfolio/_imports/_posts/2011-08-24-mixing-some-dynamic-ness-with-ironjs-in-net-4.markdown

 <h3>Returning JavaScript Objects</h3>

-<p>The previous examples were extremely simple just to give you an idea if you are unfamiliar.
-Now I will show a more interesting example that returns a JavaScript object instead of just a simple, single value.</p>
+The previous examples were extremely simple just to give you an idea if you are unfamiliar.
+Now I will show a more interesting example that returns a JavaScript object instead of just a simple, single value.

 <pre class="csharpcode">var result = context.Execute(<span class="str">@&quot;
 (function(){